figtools/figgy.docs/docs/getting-started/deployment/select-type.md

 ### Standard AWS IAM

-> Figgy is designed for deep and convenient SSO integrations with OKTA, Google, or through AWS Bastion accounts.
+Figgy is designed for deep and convenient SSO integrations with OKTA, Google, or through AWS Bastion accounts.
 We **strongly** recommend selecting one of these use cases for virtually ALL use cases.

 That being said; we recognize the cloud is complicated and often teams are faced with complex technical debt or unique business constraints that may affect the opportunity to integrate through one of the above SSO solutions.
-If this applies to you, or if you want to do some light experimentation with Figgy in a _single_ account the below integration option will work for you.
+If this applies to you, or if you want to do some light experimentation with Figgy in a _single_ account, the below integration option will work for you.

 <br/>![Standard Auth](/docs/images/deployment/standard-auth.png)<br/>